rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 ## Hypothesis Construction

-At any point during learning, we have a DT and a spanning tree.
+At any point during learning, we have a DT and a state table.
 Together they are enough to construct a complete hypothesis DFA.
-The states of the DFA are exactly the states recorded in the spanning tree.
+The states of the DFA are exactly the states recorded in the state table.
 The transitions are derived by sifting: for each state $$ q $$ and each alphabet symbol
 $$ a $$, form $$ reach(q) \cdot a $$ and sift it through the DT.
 The leaf it lands on identifies the target state.
 Repeat for every $$ (q, a) $$ pair